 Ciao

-In the meantime, enjoy this recipe which I slightly adapted from The Greatest Tomatoes from Europe’s list of wonderful recipes.
+In the meantime, enjoy this recipe which I slightly adapted from The Greatest Tomatoes from Europe’s site.
 This fusilli with pumpkin and sausage dish is one you can make in just over half an hour and the whole family will love it–I did!

-EDIT: Since writing this, I took a press trip to Italy and was able to visit the Ciao Tomato Factory
+Check out my post from when I was able to visit the Ciao Tomato Factory

 in Southern Italy.